japila-books/apache-spark-internals/docs/HadoopMapRedWriteConfigUtil.md

   jobId: Int): HadoopMapReduceCommitProtocol
 ----

-NOTE: `createCommitter` is part of the <<spark-internal-io-HadoopWriteConfigUtil.adoc#createCommitter, HadoopWriteConfigUtil>> contract to...FIXME.
+NOTE: `createCommitter` is part of the <<spark-internal-io-HadoopWriteConfigUtil.md#createCommitter, HadoopWriteConfigUtil>> contract to...FIXME.

 `createCommitter`...FIXME